-Answer: Both the Master of Public Health and the Master of Health Communication concern how to improve individual and community health outcomes through effective communication and evidence-based strategies.
-However, the MPH concerns more of the behavioral science and epidemiological aspects of building and sustaining effective community health initiatives, while the Master of Health Communication focuses more on the communication principles and strategies for influencing people’s decisions around health.
+Answer: Both the Master of Public Health and a Master’s in Health Communication concern how to improve individual and community health outcomes through effective communication and evidence-based strategies.
+However, the MPH concerns more of the behavioral science and epidemiological aspects of building and sustaining effective community health initiatives, while a Master’s in Health Communication focuses more on the communication principles and strategies for influencing people’s decisions around health.
 Therefore, while health communication is a necessary element of effective public health strategy, it is also a discipline that is distinct in its own right.

 Public Health vs. Health Communication